 - 1. Within 24 hours of administering an oral test the examiner will determine the grade and provide the student with a written statement of the grade awarded. - 2.
-The examiner will grade a written or differently administered test or partial test within 10 working days of the test date, and will provide the administrative office of the Faculty with the information necessary to provide the student with written or electronic proof of his grade. - 3.
+The examiner will grade a written or differently administered test or partial test within 10 working days of the test date, and will make this grade known. - 3.
 If the mark is not available within this period time for reasons of force majeure, the examiner must communicate this to the student, indicating when the mark will be determined.
 Force majeure may only be established in consultation with the Director of Education. - 4.
 If there is a third examiner, a new assessment period of 10 working days will commence, immediately following the first period of 10 working days.
 It is not possible to commence a new period following this second period. - 5.
 Time frames for assessment do not apply during academic vacation periods. - 6.
 The written statement of the grade awarded must inform the student of the right of inspection referred to in Art.
 5.12 and of the possibility to appeal to the Examination Appeals Board.